apache/arrow/docs/source/format/CDeviceDataInterface.rst

     *Mandatory.* The producer object that the consumer will use to request additional data or cancel.

-    This object *MUST* be populated before calling the :c:member:`ArrowAsyncDeviceStreamHandler.on_schema` callback.
+    This object *MUST* be populated by the producer before calling the :c:member:`ArrowAsyncDeviceStreamHandler.on_schema` callback.
 The producer maintains ownership of this object and must clean it up *after* calling the release callback on the ``ArrowAsyncDeviceStreamHandler``.

+    The consumer *CANNOT* assume that this is valid until the ``on_schema`` callback is called.

 .. c:member:: void* ArrowAsyncDeviceStreamHandler.private_data